Best Wilson Golf Clubs 2024

 Flat ball flight limits stopping power

-Wilson have always been a brand that produces some of the best distance irons and most forgiving irons, with their latest offering doing just that as it's an iron that feels faster than most other premium models on the market.
-This club, which is also on our 2023 Editors Choice Awards, has all the hallmarks of a game improvement iron - notably generous offset and a wide sole but the topline has been made thinner to appeal to a slightly lower handicap range than the D9.
+Wilson have always been a brand that produces some of the best distance irons and most forgiving irons, with the Dynapower doing that rather nicely.
+Featuring notably generous offset and a wide sole, the topline has been made thinner to appeal to a slightly lower handicap range

-The ball flight is fairly flat, as you might expect, which means golfers with slower swing speeds may struggle to fulfil this iron’s distance potential.
-That said, for us this iron was fast from a wide area and pretty consistent.
-The shot pattern was left of target, likely down to the offset, but it was nice knowing the ball would draw pretty much every time so I could allow for it.
+In testing, the ball flight was fairly flat, as you might expect, which means golfers with slower swing speeds may struggle to fulfil this iron’s distance potential.
+That said, for us, this iron was fast from a wide area and pretty consistent.
+The shot pattern was left of target, likely down to the offset, but it was nice knowing the ball would draw pretty much every time.

 Wilson D9 Forged Iron